Elections in the Philippines: Process

 Once a registered voter finds their name in the voters' list and locates the correct precinct, they may queue in line for the distribution of the ballot.

-Prior to the general election in Autonomous Region in Muslim Mindanao (ARMM) on August 11, 2008, voters have to write the names of the candidates next to the positions in which they are running.
+Prior to the 2008 Autonomous Region in Muslim Mindanao general election, voters have to write the names of the candidates next to the positions in which they are running.
 COMELEC-approved nicknames may be used by the voters in writing the names.
 After the polling period ends, the Board of Election Inspectors (or the teachers manning the polling precinct) counts the ballots by hand.
 Once all the ballots are counted, the election returns will now be sent to the city or municipal Board of Canvassers, political parties and other groups.

 The city or municipal Board of Canvassers canvasses the votes from all polling precincts within their jurisdiction and prepares two documents: a Statement of Votes (SOV) in which all votes from all candidates in all positions per precinct is listed; and a Certificate of Canvass (COC), a document showing the vote totals of all candidates within the Board of Canvassers' jurisdiction.

-If the city or municipal Board of Canvassers' jurisdiction is an independent city with its own congressional district, they will send their SOV and COC to the national Board of Canvassers (the COMELEC for senate and party-list elections, Congress for presidential and vice presidential elections).
+If the city or municipal Board of Canvassers' jurisdiction is an independent city with its own congressional district, they will send their SOV and COC to the national Board of Canvassers (COMELEC for senate and party-list elections, Congress for presidential and vice presidential elections).
 If it is otherwise, they will send their SOV and COC to the provincial Board of Canvassers where the votes as stated from the city or municipal COC will be canvassed.
 The provincial Board of Canvassers sends their SOV and COC to the national Board of Canvassers once canvassing is done.
 The national Board of Canvassers then canvasses all COCs and declares the winners for national positions.